sergeyhush/resume/resume.md

   June 2013 - Present

-  My responsibilities include internal and external automation, release engineering and software development.
+  Lead developer of numerous parts of the Cumulus Linux ecosystem that include internal and external automation, software design and development and release engineering.

-  Internal automation includes:

-  * maintain and improve internal testing infrastructure
+  * maintain and improve platform test infrastucture, mainly Python based running on KVM
-  * develop CI/CD pipelines for image generation and full suite tests
+  * created and continuously maintaining fully autonomous container-based CI/CD pipeline for infrastucture testing
-  * develop various tools and services used internally to bootstrap, orchestrate and produce tests and test artifacts
+  * develop various tools and services used internally and externally, mainly Python and Golang based

-  External automation includes:

-  * integration with tools like Puppet, Chef, Ansible, CFEngine
+  * integration with orchestration tools like Puppet, Ansible as well as new module development
-  * develop various outside facing services

-  Release engineering:

-  * end-to-end automation of release for Cumulus Linux, NetQ and other customer deliverables
+  * end-to-end automation of release process for Cumulus Linux, NetQ and other customer deliverables

 ##  Senior Software Engineer at [Cisco Systems][employer cisco]